Pointwise Weyl law for graphs from quantized interval maps: Set-up and main results

 \subsection{The doubling map}

 Finally, in Sections~\ref{sec:doubling-even} and \ref{sec:doubling-2} we study the case when $S$ is the doubling map $2x\pmod{1}$ and the specific quantization $U_n$ is the orthogonal one in \eqref{eqn:doubling-pu}.
 We study this case using similar arguments as in the general case, but with stronger estimates from analyzing binary trees and bit shifts specific to the doubling map.
-Theorem~\ref{thm:uweyl} will hold with any sequence of even $n\in2\N$, not just those with $\tilde{K}(n)\to\infty$.
-Additionally, when $n=2^K$, the spectrum of this specific quantization $U_n$ is degenerate with multiplicities asymptotically $\frac{2^K}{4K}$, and most every eigenbasis looks Gaussian (Theorem~\ref{thm:doub2}).
+Theorem~\ref{thm:uweyl} will hold with any sequence of even $n\in2\N$, not just those with ${\K}(n)\to\infty$.
+Additionally, when $n=2^K$, the spectrum of this specific quantization $U_n$ is degenerate with multiplicities asymptotically $\frac{2^K}{4K}$, and similar arguments as used for Section~\ref{subsec:rquant} will show that most every eigenbasis looks Gaussian (Theorem~\ref{thm:doub2}).